 - Students must take a normal full load as defined by their program.
 Students may not underenroll under any circumstances.
 If a student registers for more than the maximum courses allowed without permission from the Resident Director, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this. - Only liberal arts classes will qualify for transfer credit.
 If in doubt, consult the on-campus director or resident director as appropriate. - Generally speaking, courses must have an equivalent at Dickinson.
-Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Must be taken for a grade; pass/fail courses are not allowed.
+Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson.

-The Humanities program courses (209, 210 and 311) and the Science program courses (258, 300 and 301) are "Dickinson courses."
+The Humanities program courses (209, 210 and 311) and the Science program courses (258 and 301) are "Dickinson courses."
 Letter grades earned for these courses will be included in the student's GPA.